Dear South Africa

 In truth, I would love to have escaped all of this and been able to walk from the chaos into a self-constructed nirvana, aided by the gorgeous landscapes and vistas that surrounded me.
 Unfortunately even in the most isolated of these spaces I have not been able to escape and I have thought of you.

-Oh, in case you are wondering if I wrote this letter to you, or to the two or three whose critical words have recently unsettled me so, I’ll be honest.
+Oh, and my dear South Africa, in case you are wondering if I wrote this letter to you, or to the two or three whose critical words have recently unsettled me so, I’ll be honest.
 I started writing this to them, but in the process of writing this brief letter something has changed.
 I’ve felt a little more at ease and I think I can now say with conviction that I’m writing to you – and probably for my own sake rather than anyone else’s.
 Thank you for listening.
 You have heard a thousand-fold words over the years.
 Where did you learn such patience?
 Many more weighty have been offered to the land than these, but I add them because I want to – neigh, I need to.
 Whilst I grieve at losing/moving away from my home, job and vocation, and losing my family to a foreign land, I am grateful that I am not loosing you.
 That brings me comfort.

 See you in two days South Africa,